 As we do not feed the sharks, it is common to see 4-5 sharks during the dive Please mind that we might change the date of the tour, to make sure you will get to see bull sharks or in case of bad weather

 For private diving tours, please contact us, so we can provide an exclusive offer for you.

 Bull sharks get their name from their stocky figure and the broad, flat snout, resembling a bull.
-And just like bulls, they have a habit to attack the pray, hitting it first in the butt using the head, the so called “bump-and-bite technique”.
+And just like bulls, they have a habit to attack the prey, hitting it first in the butt using the head, the so-called “bump-and-bite technique”.
 When attacked, bull sharks use a special trick, they throw up, the predator gets distracted and the bull shark gets a chance to escape.

 Bull sharks are quite large predators.
 Their weight can reach up to 130 kg and length of 2.4m.